kasinphatspam/kasinphatspam/README.md

 - 🌱 I’m continuously learning and growing as a Full Stack Developer

 ### Freelance
 I undertake programming projects for students or small-scale tasks.
-You can contact me
+You can contact me\n
 FB: Kasinphat Ketchom
 TEL: +66653246900